oracle/vagrant-projects/OLCNE/README.md

 master node.
 - `MULTI_MASTER` (default: `false`): multi-master setup.
 Deploy 3 masters in HA mode.
-__Note__: in multi-master mode, to circumvent a networking limitation, the default route on master nodes needs to be on the private network interface (`eth1`).
-To achieve this we use a non-master node as default gateway.
-When `STANDALONE_OPERATOR` is `true`, we use the operator as gateway, otherwise we take the first worker node (`worker1`).
-The gateway node must be running or you masters will loose Internet connectivity!
 - `NB_WORKERS` (default: 2): number of worker nodes to provision.
 At least one worker node is required.
 - `BIND_PROXY` (default: `false`): bind the kubectl proxy port (8001) from the